cocomice/EDSS_dep_framework/README.md

 5. On the browser, one can then access the database and the apps as below:
    * Shinyapps: visit `http://edss-test/` and use __admin__ for the username and __edss123__ for the password;
    * MySQL database: visit `http://localhost:8080` with **root** for the username and **example** for the password;
-7. To shutdown the system simply typing `docker-compose down`;
+7. To shutdown the system simply typing `docker-compose -f run_examples.yml down`;
 8. Remove the line `127.0.0.1  edss-test` added in step 5;

 # How to prepare and run your own case study apps

-Assuming one has already developed the Shiny app, deploying the app requires following four steps
+Assuming one has already developed the Shiny app, deploying the app requires following three steps

 1. Build the Docker image for the Shiny app;
 2. Adapt the configuration file for ShinyProxy;